ResFormer: Scaling ViTs with Multi-Resolution Training: Experiments

 \textbf{Knowledge distillation.} To strengthen the interaction between different resolutions, we use a smooth-L1 loss to distill information from class tokens.
 We also experiment with a L2 loss (\ie, Mean squared error).
 Further, as inputs of different resolutions output features with different scales, we additionally follow the practice in DeiT~\cite{touvron2021training} by distilling logits with a Kullback-Leibler divergence loss.
 The experiments are conducted on \system-S-MR for 100 epochs for efficiency purposes. \cref{tab:ablation_kd} shows the ablation results.
 We observe the efficacy of distilling with class tokens compared to logits.
 In addition, the smooth $L_1$ loss have similar performance with $L_2$ loss with slightly better results on high resolutions (\ie, 224).

-\textbf{Training strategies.} We also explore a widely used multi-resolution training strategy~\cite{he2016deep,he2017mask}, where one iteration consists of randomly sampled images without replicating images and cross-scale consistency loss.
-In particular, we feed samples of different scales iteratively based on two settings: (1) iteration-based, where each mini-batch only uses one resolution and resolutions vary for different training iterations; (2) epoch-based, where a fixed resolution is used for each epoch and the change of resolutions only occur at the epoch-level.
+\textbf{Training strategies.} We also explore a widely-used multi-resolution training strategy~\cite{he2016deep,he2017mask} without cross-scale consistency loss, where one iteration consists of randomly sampled images of one certain resolution.
+In particular, we feed samples of different scales (\ie, 128, 160, 224) iteratively based on two settings: (1) iteration-based, where each mini-batch uses one resolution and resolutions vary for different training iterations; (2) epoch-based, where a fixed resolution is used for each epoch and the change of resolutions only occur at the epoch-level.
 As \cref{tab:ms_ablation} shows, both iteration-based and epoch-based multi-resolution training generate worse results compared to single resolution training.
-In contrast, our strategy demonstrates strong advantages on all resolutions of 128, 160 and 224 by clear margins, highlighting the importance of enforcing consistencies of all resolutions in a mini-batch.
+In contrast, our strategy demonstrates strong advantages on all training resolutions by clear margins, even without the scale-consistency loss, highlighting the importance of enforcing consistencies of all resolutions in a mini-batch.

 \textbf{Qualitative visualizations.} We visualize two positional embeddings on resolutions of 128, 160, 224 and 384, respectively.
-As shown in \cref{fig:pe_vis}, compared with APEs shifted by interpolation, our GPEs that are generated conditionally demonstrate a smoother variations among input scales.
+As shown in \cref{fig:pe_vis}, compared with APEs shifted by interpolation, our GPEs that are generated with convolutions demonstrate a smoother variations among input scales.
 In addition, \cref{fig:pe_ablation} suggests that GPE generalizes better to higher resolutions unseen in training.